 - Graduated with at least 80% on a 100% scale

 Admitted students are welcome to apply for our scholarship.
-Deadline: April 1, 2020
+Deadline: November 18, 2020 12pm (noon) EST

 *Meeting the scholarship standards does not guarantee a scholarship.
-First-round decisions will be made before April 15, 2020.
+First-round decisions will be made the week of December 1, 2020.

 In 2016, the college enrolled more than 100 international undergraduate students and more than 1,100 international graduate students from 37 countries -- all of whom can seek educational, cultural and social support and assistance from the university's Office of International Students and Scholars as well as language assistance from the English Language Institute, the only intensive English language program in the metropolitan Detroit area.